gh-unit/gh-unit/README.markdown

 - Runs unit tests within XCode, allowing you to fully utilize the XCode Debugger.
 - A simple GUI to help you visualize your tests.
 - Show stack traces.
-- Be installable as a framework (for Cocoa apps) with a simple target setup; or easy to package into your iPhone project.
+- Be installable as a framework (for Cocoa apps) with a simple (or not) target setup; or easy to package into your iPhone project.

 `GHTestCase` is the base class for your tests.
 Tests are defined by methods that start with 'test', take no arguments and return void.